farzana-moury/farzana-moury/README.md

 * 👩‍💻 seeking frontend opportunities

 I previously...
-* 🎓 earned an Advanced Diploma in Mobile App Development
+* 🎓 earned an advanced diploma in mobile app development
-* 📱 built Android, iOS and cross-platform mobile apps
+* 📱 built android, ios and cross-platform mobile apps
-* 🕹 built a 2D pixelated platform adventure game
+* 🕹 built a 2d pixelated platform adventure game

 Ask me about...
 * 🎨 what I should paint